-At 44,807 km2, Wood Buffalo is the world’s second largest national park, and the largest in Canada.
+At 44,807 km2, Wood Buffalo National Park is the world’s second largest national park, and the largest in Canada.
 Threatened with extinction, the park was established to protect the largest and last remaining free roaming herd of wood bison.
 It contains great concentrations of migratory wildlife, including 227 bird species and 46 species of mammal, interacting in the world’s largest inland delta.
 The park has the largest undisturbed meadows in North America, and protects a massive area of the continent’s Boreal plain.
 Those in love with the outdoors enjoy summer’s midnight sun, while camping, canoeing, hiking, biking and wildlife viewing.

 Length of Trip : Hours to days to weeks, depending on whether you’re sightseeing, hiking or camping.